ElijahY123/HustleHard/README.md

 ## Start Workout

-The start workout page is a distance/timer page it tracks the amount of distance traveled and it also is a timer that can be lapped as well so the user can time themselves running a certain distance and how long it took them to complete a lap.
+The start workout page is a distance/timer page that tracks the amount of distance traveled in miles during a workout and the amount of time taken to complete the workout.
+You can lap, pause, resume and reset the timer as needed.

 ## Video Guides